Epiksha/boilerplate-react/README.md

 A basic boilerplate leveraging [Webpack](https://webpack.js.org/ "Webpack") to transpile React's JSX syntax to CommonJS code, while ES6+ features to be used such as newer variable types (const and let), async/await, classes and others.
 SCSS loaders have been implemented, as well as optimization for both production and development builds.

 To get started, simply run `npm run setup` and `npm start` (if you don't have Node installed see [NPM's Website](https://www.npmjs.com/get-npm "NPM") to download NPM and read their documentation on getting started).
 Once complete, your project should be running on localhost:3000 in your browser.
+If you are using Google Chrome, you can install the [React Dev Tools](https://chrome.google.com/webstore/detail/react-developer-tools/fmkadmapgofadopljbjfkapdkoienihi?hl=en "React Dev Tools") and [Redux DevTools](https://chrome.google.com/webstore/detail/redux-devtools/lmhkpmbekcpmknklioeibfkpmmfibljd?hl=en "Redux DevTools") extensions to help with development, though other browser extensions are available as well.

 ## Scripts